AltropInc/alt/doc/script/FreeFunctor.md

 ## Pass a Meta Member Function Class

-If the member function class is a meta member function class, however, no owner parameter should be involved in matching a functor type interface because a meta member is defined in class scope, not object scope:
+If the member function class is a meta member function class, however, no owner parameter should be involved in matching a functor type interface because a meta member is defined in the class scope, not the object scope:
 ```altscript
 class test
 {